 PSCo is also in the process of additional studies required for the safety and reliability of integrating the planned generation on the Rush Creek Gen-Tie.
 In total, four wind projects (GI-2016-3, GI-2016-4, GI-2016-14, and GI-2016-15) are planned to interconnect to the radial Rush Creek Gen-Tie.
 The wind projects consist of six collector sites spread across approximately 190 miles of radial transmission.
-Other studies that are on-going to integrate the planned generation include Electromagnetic Transients Program (EMTP) studies, Most Severe Single Contingency (MSSC) spinning reserve studies, and the Automatic Volt/Var Setpoint Optimizer (AVSO) control device study.
+Other studies that are on-going to integrate the planned generation include Electromagnetic Transients Program (EMTP) studies, and the Automatic Volt/Var Setpoint Optimizer (AVSO) control device study.
 The EMTP studies determine the expected voltage swings during switching events and wind plant control interactions to guide equipment facility ratings and plant control design.
-The MSSC spinning reserve operationally required for the potential MSSC.
-The Automatic Volt/Var Setpoint Optimizer (AVSO) control device study, which is a device that will coordinate the control of the generator's voltage set points.
+The Automatic Volt/Var Setpoint Optimizer (AVSO) control design of the AVSO; which is a device that will coordinate the control of the generator's voltage set points.
 GI-2016-15 shall be incorporated into these studies and shall be allocated its proportional share of the study cost.